sagebind/rote/docs/src/tasks.md

 The `task()` function takes up to three arguments.
 The first one is required, and must be a string defining the full name of the task.
 The second argument is an optional table that lists all of the task's *dependencies*, and the last is a function that contains all of the task's logic.

 ## Running commands
+Most actions can be performed by running executable commands pipe() exec()

 ## Task dependencies